JohnnyonFlame/yyg_fix/README.md

 # LICENSE:

 This is free software.
 The source files in this repository are released under the [Modified BSD License](LICENSE.md), see the license file for more information.

+This product includes software developed by the OpenSSL Project for use in the OpenSSL Toolkit (http://www.openssl.org/).
+See the [license list](lib/README.md) in the libraries folder for more information.